MAWanqin2002/MAWanqin2002.github.io/_pages/about.md

 News
 ======
+**Sep 9, 2026:**       Two new papers submitted, good luck!
+One for IEEE Trans and it's under review, the other for ICASSP 2027.
+The arXiv preprint is available now:  <a href="https://arxiv.org/abs/2606.06933" style="color: orange;">A 3D Formulation of the Extended Phaseless Rytov Approximation</a> and <a href="https://arxiv.org/abs/2609.08207" style="color: orange;">Benchmarking Regularization Methods For 3D Radio Tomographic Imaging</a>

 **Dec 21, 2025:**      Two new papers published, congratulations!
 I'm thrilled to share the work exploring the Wi-Fi transceiver used for 6G <a href="https://ieeexplore.ieee.org/document/11266042" style="color: orange;">Frequency Diversity Analysis for Extended Rytov Approximation</a> published in <a href="https://2025.apsursi.org/" style="background-color: skyblue; color: white; padding: 2px 4px; text-decoration: none; border-radius: 5px;">IEEE APS/URSI 2025</a>; And another work related to my undergraduate work in CMRxMotion Challenge 2022, <a href="https://www.sciencedirect.com/science/article/pii/S1361841525004293" style="color: orange;">Extreme cardiac MRI analysis under respiratory motion: Results of the CMRxMotion challenge</a> published in <a href="https://www.sciencedirect.com/journal/medical-image-analysis" style="background-color: skyblue; color: white; padding: 2px 4px; text-decoration: none; border-radius: 5px;">
 Medical Image Analysis</a>, a top journal with IF 11.8.